1996 European Tour: Changes for 1996

-There were several changes from the previous season, with the addition of the Heineken Classic, the Dimension Data Pro-Am and the Loch Lomond World Invitational; and the loss of the Turespaña Open De Canaria and the Open de Baleares.
+Other changes from the previous season included the addition of the Heineken Classic, the Dimension Data Pro-Am and the Loch Lomond World Invitational; and the loss of the Turespaña Open De Canaria and the Open de Baleares.
 Soon after the schedule was announced, a third Southern Africa Tour event was added, the FNB Players Championship.

 In January, the Jersey Open was moved onto the European Senior Tour schedule and the Open Mediterrania was replaced by the Catalan Open.
-In February, a new tournament in Spain, the Oki Pro-Am was added opposite the Dunhill Cup.
+In February, a new tournament in Spain, the Oki Pro-Am, was added opposite the Dunhill Cup.
 In March, the Slaley Hall Northumberland Challenge was added to the schedule, taking the dates vacated by the Jersey Open, opposite the U.S. Open.

 Schedule

 The following table lists official events during the 1996 season.

 Unofficial events

 The following events were sanctioned by the European Tour, but did not carry official money, nor were wins official.